 Think like a buyer

 Having good staff, processes and financials increases the sale value of your business.
 Take a good look at your business and see if you need to make changes before you put it on the market.
-Our Finding a buyer for your business section helps you to identify who your potential buyers might be and what they are looking for when they buy a business.
+Find a buyer or successor for your business can help you identify who your potential buyers might be and what they are looking for when they buy a business.